Survey: The New Normal for Management Consultants

 Corporate travel has suffered deeply due to the pandemic.
-According to research cited by GLG council member Peter McFadden, former Head of Strategic Partnerships at Expedia Group, tickets issued by corporate travel management companies were down 85.7% year over year from 2019.
+According to research cited by GLG network member Peter McFadden, former Head of Strategic Partnerships at Expedia Group, tickets issued by corporate travel management companies were down 85.7% year over year from 2019.
 The majority of consultants, 53%, told GLG they expected to remain grounded until at least late 2021, with 43% not expecting to reach new normal levels until 2022 or later.
 Only 4% of respondents expected a quick return to “new normal” business travel next year.

 The pandemic is likely to permanently change how consultants interact with clients.
 Our respondents said they expect to move away from always being on-site with a client to more of a hybrid approach.
 Over a quarter of the surveyed consultants said they felt that post-COVID, there would be little to no on-site client work.
 Half said it would be more of an even balance between on-site and remote work.
 Only 2% said their company would get back to pre-COVID levels of in-person client work.

 The lack of face time with clients was perceived by 44% of our respondents as negative or extremely negative, while another 44% said they felt neutral about it.
 While neutral is not necessarily a bad thing, especially given all that 2020 has brought, it does show that advancing client relationships is not always easy virtually.
 Still, these hard times have given agencies cause for trying out new collaboration technologies.
 Many respondents pointed to the use of virtual whiteboards and virtual breakout rooms, as well as the hosting of topical or educational sessions, as ways they continued to engage clients.